-Heartworm disease cases are continuing to rise, especially in warm climates like Baton Rouge.
-Immature heartworms are passed to both dogs and cats from the bite of an infected mosquito, where they enter the bloodstream and begin to mature.
+Heartworm disease cases are very common in warm climates like Baton Rouge where mosquitoes tend to thrive.
+When an infected mosquito bites a healthy animal, it passes the parasite to the animal.
+The parasite then enters the animal’s bloodstream and begins to mature.
 Without the benefit of a heartworm preventative, these heartworms will migrate through the body of the infected animal and can result in damage to the heart, lungs, blood vessels, and even death.

 What are signs that my dog may be suffering from heartworm disease?